schwemmecomics/schwemme-comics/content/comics/276/index.en.md

 Division of labour among the Awarenests.

-As always, Schwemmlinge are quick to come up with puns, including follow-up jokes.
+As always, Schwemmlings are quick to come up with puns, including follow-up jokes.